aau-claaudia/ailab-docs/docs/additional-guides/creating-a-conda-environment.md

 wget https://github.com/DeiC-HPC/cotainr/archive/refs/tags/2023.11.0.zip
 ```

-You should now have `2023.11.0.zip` in your user directory on AI Student Cloud.
+You should now have `2023.11.0.zip` in your user directory on AI Lab.
 Unzip it:

 ```console
 unzip 2023.11.0.zip